alfredodeza/tambo/README.rst

         my_program.verbose()

-Again, this is all *OK* if you have just a few flags and options, but if you have, say, 10 or 20 or those, or are combining some with subcommands, you get highly convoluted methods or functions that are trying to deal with the high demand for object construction.
+Again, this is all *OK* if you have just a few flags and options, but if you have, say, 10 or 20 of those, or are combining some with subcommands, you get highly convoluted methods or functions that are trying to deal with the high demand for object construction.